philippeitis/cpsc312-project/README.md

 increment -> decrement -> add
 ```

 In this example, we show the usage of `define type impls Trait`, where you can specify that a particular type implements a trait.
-The knowledge base contains `add`, which takes two instances of `Add` and adds them, and `sum`, which does the same, but with a `List`. `listify` takes any item, and produces a list containing the item.
-When we specify that `str` impls `Add`, `str` can be used as an argument to `add`, as we see below.
+The knowledge base contains the function `add`, which takes two instances of `Add` and adds them, and `sum`, which does the same, but with a `List`. `listify` takes any item, and produces a list containing the item.
+When we specify that `str` impls `Add`, `str` can be used as an argument to `add`, and `listify` allows creating a list which is then summed, as we see below:
 ```console
 user:~/cpsc312-project/prolog$ swipl main.pl
 >>> path [str] -> [str]